AYearOf/ayearof.github.io/_drafts/mindstorms_vs_vex.md

 ## Structural

+!!!
+Thinner pieces in IQ allow for bending but also require more bracing.

 I haven't *actually* tried the IQ set, but people with experience with both kits say that it's **easier to build** (or rebuild) with VEX IQ.
 For one, it seems to have some larger plates and beams which should make it easier